NativeScript/docs-v7/core-concepts/events.md

 testButton2.addEventListener(buttonModule.Button.tapEvent, onTap, this);
 ```

-### Example 1 (XML): Adding an event handler or event listener using an XML declaration.
+Another option to set an event handler is to use an XML declaration.

-Another option to set an event handler is to use an XML declaration like this:
+###Example 1 (XML): Adding an event handler or an event listener using an XML declaration.
 ``` XML
 <Page>
   <StackLayout>